curious-odd-man/RgxGen/README.md

 ## Try it now!!!

-Follow the link to Online IDE with already created simple project: [JDoodle](https://www.jdoodle.com/a/2fPm).
+Follow the link to Online IDE with created project: [JDoodle](https://www.jdoodle.com/a/2fPm).
 Enter your pattern and see the results.

 ## Usage